-Knowing the proper time to transition leads to your sales team can be just as important as generating the lead This may vary depending on your organization.
-But according to the Annuitas B2B Survey, 41.5% pass leads to sales once they are qualified by the inside lead development team.
+Knowing the proper time to transition leads to your "sales" team can be just as important as generating the lead This may vary depending on your organization.
+But according to the Annuitas B2B Survey, 41.5% pass leads to revenue producers once they are qualified by the inside lead development team.

-Not nurturing long enough can lead to a hard sell or too long and the prospect may not feel their needs are being met.
-Knowing where in the process to transition will create an efficient closing process for your sales team.
-Consider putting a service level agreement together between sales and marketing to ensure qualified leads fall through the cracks without a follow up.
+Not nurturing long enough can lead to a hard sell or can take too long, and the prospect may not feel their needs are being met.
+Knowing where in the process to transition will create an efficient closing process for your revenue producers.
+Consider putting a service level agreement together between producers and marketing to ensure qualified leads don't fall through the cracks without a follow-up.